Talk submission guide

 If someone gives you 25 minutes of their time, what will they walk away with?

-Personal stories are welcome, especially when they’re used to highlight lessons, frameworks, or ideas that others can learn from.
+Personal stories are welcome, especially when they’re used to highlight lessons, frameworks, and ideas that others can learn from.
 A story for story’s sake, without broader relevance, is less likely to be selected.

 Help us understand: